ajpieroni/bert-eat-dog-world/README.md

-I'll also include *[this notebook](https://www.kaggle.com/code/skogsgren/lin523-experimentation-station/notebook)* (also on Kaggle), which contains all the different experimentations I performed in order to get to the conclusions present in the code on this repo.
+I'll also include *[this notebook](https://www.kaggle.com/code/skogsgren/lin523-experimentation-station/notebook)* (also on Kaggle), which contains all the different experimentations I performed in order to get to the conclusions present in the code on this repo, as well as many of the motivations of *why* certain things were performed but not others.
 Certain implementations (e.g. how the dataset is split and imported) in that notebook look a bit difference than what they do here on this repo (less sophisticated imo), however they are mostly functionally equivalent.

 ## Data